qgis/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

 * Change the appearance of the :guilabel:`roads` layer again.

-The roads must be narrow and mid-gray, with a thin, pale yellow outline.
+The roads must be narrow and yellow, with a thin, pale gray outline and a black thin black line in the middle.
 Remember that you may need to change the layer rendering order via the :menuselection:`Advanced --> Symbol levels...` dialog.

 .. image:: img/target_road_symbology.png
    :align: center